-- Contaminated material stockpiled on site will be minimised as far as possible and should be stored on HDPE liner, in a bunded location which is protected from inclement weather: - Sediment fences should be installed around the base of stockpiles and the stockpiles should be covered.
+- Contaminated material stockpiled on site will be minimised as far as possible and should be stored on HDPE liner, in a bunded location which is protected from inclement weather; - Sediment fences should be installed around the base of stockpiles and the stockpiles should be covered.
 Where excavated material requires validations, samples should be taken for NATA laboratory testing as per the requirements of the contamination assessment prior to restoration works, backfilling exercises and disposal; - Any trucks carrying contaminated materials should be securely and completely covered immediately after loading the materials (to prevent windblown emissions and spillage) and must be licensed by the NSW Environmental Protection Authority (EPA); - Decontamination of all equipment prior to demobilisation from the site is important so that contaminated materials are not spread off-site.

-2.5 Management of Excavation Waste
+3.5 Management of Excavation Waste

 For the purpose of this report, excavation waste consists of any unwanted material generated from excavation activities such as a reduced level dig, site preparation and levelling and the excavation of foundations, basements, tunnels and service trenches.
 This will typically consist of soil and rock.
+The general advice provided in this report is superseded by any specific hazardous materials or remediation control plans prepared for the project.